Inference with non-probability survey samples

 Value

-Returns an object of class c("nonprobsvy", "nonprobsvy_dr")
+Returns an object of class c("nonprobsvy", "nonprobsvy_ipw")

 in case of doubly robust estimator,

-with type list
+of type list

 containing: